nexiality/documentation/expressions/CSVexpression.md

 - **`config`** - convert CSV content into CONFIG instance.

-- **`fetch(conditions)`** - fetch the first row that matched the specified conditions.
+- **`fetch(conditions)`** - fetch the first row that matched the specified [conditions](../flowcontrols/filter#specification).
 These conditions are evaluated on the columns based their respective name or index.
-The condition follows the syntax as laid out above.
+The condition follows the syntax as laid out in [Nexial Filter](../flowcontrols/filter).

-- **`filter(conditions)`** - keep only the rows that matches the specified conditions.
+- **`filter(conditions)`** - keep only the rows that matches the specified [conditions](../flowcontrols/filter#specification).
 These conditions are evaluated on the columns based their respective name or index.
 The condition follows the syntax as laid out above.
-    * as of Nexial v1.2, one can use the reserved word [ANY FIELD] to target any field.
+One can use the reserved word `[ANY FIELD]` to target any field.
 For example, `filter([ANY FIELD] contains USA)` means filter a row if any of its fields contains `USA`.
+  - `conditions` follows the syntax as laid out in [Nexial Filter](../flowcontrols/filter).

 - **`headers`** - retrieves the column names of the current CSV content as a **[`LIST`](LISTexpression)**.
 If current CSV is not parsed with `header=true`, then `null` is returned.